Bausch & Lomb: Early years

-Expansion of production at the beginning of the 20th century
+20th century

 With the growth of the US army, under President Theodore Roosevelt and the buildup of the naval fleet, Bausch & Lomb received the commission, through the supplier Saegmuller, to manufacture high-precision lenses for optical measurement and founded a joint venture with Saegmuller.
 At the same time as this new expansion, a research department with five members was started to develop new products and improve old ones.
 A new alliance with the Zeiss company in Germany ensured competitive advantages for the three participants, Bausch & Lomb, Saegmuller and Zeiss, in terms of patent use and opening new markets.
 In 1902, William Bausch, the son of the founder, developed a process to create the desired lens shape directly by casting molten glass.
 Previously, the glass parts for the lenses had to be separated, ground and polished in a complicated process, and this brought significant savings in time and materials.

 The company produced the first optical-quality glass in America during the early to mid-1900s.
 By the year 1903 the company began manufacturing microscopes, binoculars, and camera shutters.

-The First and Second World Wars

 The further development of the firm was affected by political events.
 Because of the World Wars and the consequent need for optical instruments such as field glasses, range finders, camera lenses, binocular telescopes, searchlight mirrors, torpedo tube sights, and periscopes, the product range could be considerably broadened.
 Until World War I, optical glass and the instruments made from it (including many military instruments) were often imported into most European and North American countries from Germany.
 The same was also true of chemical products and laboratory equipment.
 The outbreak of the war, with Germany's new enemy status, created a scramble to rapidly enhance the domestic industries.
 In 1933, Bausch + Lomb started to honor outstanding high school science students with the Bausch+Lomb Honorary Science Award.
 In the 1930s, military products represented 70% of total production.
 The Ray-Ban brand of sunglasses was developed for pilots in 1936.